Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-A CDA is compiled of all of the same information as listed in the Driver Abstract, but includes National Safety Code (NSC) violations and inspection results obtained while operating a commercial vehicle.
+A CDA is compiled of all of the same information as listed in the Driver Abstract, but includes Administrative Penalties, National Safety Code (NSC) convictions for non-moving violations and inspection results obtained while operating a commercial vehicle.
 If you are currently a commercial driver or have been in the past, a CDA should be requested to give you the most accurate information into your driving history.

 Your CDA can also be requested by:

-- your employer/prospective employer, who can ask you to sign a waiver which allows them to request your CDA on your behalf
+- your employer or prospective employer, who can ask you to sign a waiver which allows them to request your CDA on your behalf

 - a police officer

-- Alberta Transportation employees to perform their duties, such as driver assessments and National Safety Code audits
+- Government employees to perform their duties, such as driver assessments and National Safety Code audits